Jacob's ladder (toy): Origin

-The toy has been variously described as originating in China, as being found in Tutankhamun's tomb, and as one of the few toys allowed on Sunday by Puritans in colonial America; however, the true origins of the toy are unknown.
+The toy has been variously described as originating in China, being found in Tutankhamun's tomb, and being one of the few toys allowed on Sunday by Puritans in colonial America; however, the true origins of the toy are unknown.

-Many slight variants have been patented in the United States, one from the 1940s having in one block an indentation to hold a penny, which then appeared to dis- and re-appear.
-The Japanese polymath Hiraga Gennai (1728–1780) constructed a Jacob's ladder which later came to be called "Gennai's Wondrous Click-clack" (Gennai no fushigina katakata, 源内の不思議なカタカタ).
+Many slight variants have been patented in the United States, one from the 1940s having in one block an indentation to hold a penny, which then appeared to disappear and reappear at intervals.
+The Japanese polymath Hiraga Gennai (1728–1780) constructed a Jacob's ladder which later came to be called "Gennai's Wondrous Click-clack" (源内の不思議なカタカタ, Gennai no fushigina katakata).